devonorourke/tidybug/docs/sequence_filtering.md

  --o-filter-stats "$LIB".qfiltd-stats.qza
  ```

- We then dereplicate the merged reads, cluster at 98% before chimera detection, perform the de novo chimera filtering, discard the chimeras, then cluster once more at 97% identity to produce the OTU table and representative sequence variants.
+Next, we then dereplicate the merged reads, cluster at 98% before chimera detection, perform the de novo chimera filtering, discard the chimeras, then cluster once more at 97% identity to produce the OTU table and representative sequence variants.
+See [seqfilter.vsearch_example.sh](https://github.com/devonorourke/tidybug/blob/master/scripts/shell_scripts/seqfilter.vsearch_example.sh) for an example.

  ```
  ## dereplicate the merged dataset